ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 34
 ### May 1, 2020
 Received disk data of HD97048 in Ginski et al. (2016) and Tazaki et al. (2019).
 Worked on curve fitting.
 Prepared for SAP presentation.
-Worked on proposal.
+Worked on SAP proposal.

+### May 2, 2020
+Completed SAP proposal.
+Attempted astropy and scipy curve fitting.